tjc614/STFCM-AGL/README.md

-# AGL-STFCM
+# STFCM-AGL

-A deep learning framework for time series forecasting using AGL-STFCM.
+A deep learning framework for time series forecasting using STFCM-AGL.

 ## Project Structure